vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 ### Task 1: Configure Analysis Services backup

-1. Navigate to your Analysis Services instance and click on **Backups** under settings in the menu.
+1. Navigate to your Analysis Services instance and select on **Backups** under settings in the menu.

     ![Screenshot of the Backups button.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image90.png "Backups")